sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    s[:] = 10  # s[:] is a view of s. print a
    ```
-1. The `copy` method makes a complete copy of the array and its data. <br>
+1. The `copy` method makes a complete copy of the array and its data.

    ```python
    d = a.copy()   # a new array object with new data is created